October 9, 2013

 I John says that we are BORN of God ('sperma') ~ that is a completely different picture than most of the Church body teaches today.
-If we are BORN of God, we do not NEED to be adopted by Him ~ we are "reinstated" or "reunited" with Him, our Creator, Our Savior, Our Perfect Father.
+If we are BORN of God, we do not NEED to be adopted by Him ~ we are "reunited" with Him in salvation, our Creator, Our Savior, Our Perfect Father.
 The One who will never leave.

 As an adult adoptee, I take GREAT comfort in the fact that I don't need to be adopted by God in the same sense I was "adopted" in the natural.
 I was never relinquished in the economy of Heaven.
 Only on earth.